Summer Camp Staff Opportunities

 Food – All staff will be provided meals with the campers every day.
 Food allergies and special diets will be accommodated as best we can by the food service company.
 There is a 1-week rotation of meals, so be prepared for repeat meals.

-Interviews for leadership will be completed throughout the late-fall, with general staff following soon after as applications are received.
+Interviews will be completed starting in the late-fall, and will typically be scheduled in the order applications are received.
 Interviews will be performed virtually or in-person by request, depending on the preference of the applicant.
+In-person interview dates are available at www.broadcreekbsa.org/camp-staff/staff-resources or on the list calendar below.

 It is the policy of the Boy Scouts of America to offer equal employment opportunity, training, development, advancement and continuation of employment on the basis of relative qualifications and ability without regard to race, color, religion, national origin, sex, age, or physical handicap that is unrelated to an individual’s ability to perform the job assignment.
 Applicants are not required to give any information on this form that is prohibited by federal, state, or local law.
 Your completed application will be given every consideration, but with its receipt does not in any way imply that the applicant will be employed.